 - Family members of EEA citizens who are traveling with or joining an EEA family member in Ireland

 - Healthcare professionals, health researchers and care professionals

 - Transport and haulage professionals who need a visa to enter Ireland to complete deliveries

 - Diplomats, humanitarian aid workers, staff of international organisations and military personnel

-If you are in one of the above categories above, you can apply for a visa online.
+If you want to apply for a long stay visa or you are in one of the above categories above, you can apply for a visa online.

 Employment permits are processed by the Department of Business, Enterprise and Innovation (DBEI).

-Your residence permission will be automatically renewed for 2 months if it is due to expire between 20 March and 20 May.
-This measure has since been extended for an additional 2 months to 20 July.
+Your residence permission will be automatically renewed for 2 months if it is due to expire before 20 July 2020, and for 1 month if it is due to expire between 20 July 2020 and 20 August 2020.
 You should apply for your employment permit renewal online.
 You can continue to work while you are waiting for your new employment permit.